2018’s Greenest Cities in America

 |76||St. Petersburg, FL||45.33||48||82||96||59|

 |99||Corpus Christi, TX||36.53||100||81||43||82|

 Environmental sustainability is one of the biggest challenges of our time.
 For additional insight, we asked a panel of experts to share their advice on living a greener lifestyle.
 Click on the experts’ profiles below to read their bios and responses to the following key questions:

 - Should cities invest in “going green”?
 What are the benefits of doing so?

 - What types of “green” policies or investments offer the biggest bang for the buck?

 - How can state and local authorities attract renewable-energy companies and other “green” businesses?

-- What effect might recent changes at the Environmental Protection Agency during the Trump administration have on the environmental health of cities?
+- What effect might the Trump administration approach to managing the EPA have on the environmental health of cities?

 - What are some easy ways individuals can “go green” without much cost or effort?

 - In evaluating the greenest cities, what are the top five indicators?